raguay/EmailIt/README.md

     - Added a Cancel button to gracefully exit
     - Tidied up the looks
     - Added the `Insert` label
-    - Moved the NP variable to SP for `ScriptPad`
+    - Moved the NP variable to SP for `EmailIt`
 - RegularExp Editor
 	- Added a Cancel button and changed the "Change All" button to just "Change".
     - Fixed some looks and feel stuff